 Direct outreach was completed with stakeholder groups that influence parks and trails opportunities.
-Organizations that were specifically engaged in the process included the Capital Regional District (CRD) Parks and Recreation, SEAPARC, Sooke Community Association, T'Sou-ke Nation, and School District No. 62 (SD 62).
+Organizations that were specifically engaged in the process included the Capital Regional District (CRD), SEAPARC, Sooke Community Association, T'Sou-ke Nation, and School District No. 62 (SD 62).
+The stakeholders invited to participate in the process are listed in Appendix A.